ChordPro/chordpro/docs/content/ChordPro-Configuration-Generic.md

     //         "user": only prints user defined chords.
     //         "none": no song chords will ne printed.
     // "sorted": order the chords by key.
+    // "suppress": a series of chord (names) thet will not generate
+    //         diagrams, e.g. if they are considered trivial.
     // Note: The type of diagram (string or keyboard) is determined
     // by the value of "instrument.type".
     "diagrams" : {
         "auto"     :  false,
         "show"     :  "all",
         "sorted"   :  false,
+        "suppress" :  [],
     },

+The `suppress` list can be used to filter chords from showing diagrams, for example for chords that you consider trivial.

 If `auto` is set to true, unknown chords will be printed as empty diagrams.
 This makes it easy to manually put the finger positions on paper.
 Of course, adding a [chord definition]({{< relref "directives-define" >}}) is usually a better alternative.

 ## Table of Contents